-RMC states that it would enter into an agreement with any Committee that provides acceptable commercial benefits to RMC and its partner banks.

-the banks' affinity credit cards to individuals on the Committees' mailing lists.
-Specifically, charges.
+RMC states that it would enter into an agreement with any Committee that provides acceptable commercial the banks' affinity credit cards to individuals on the Committees' mailing lists.
+Specifically, RMC would send an application package to potential cardholders, informing each of them that he or she had prequalified for a credit card that would offer monthly rebates on the cardholder's charges.
 The application would explain that the cardholder could choose to receive those rebates personally in cash or to have the bank forward the rebates to the Committee affinity partner as a contribution.
 The application would give the potential cardholder the option to designate his or her rebates to be sent as contributions to the Committee and would note that the cardholder could change this designation at any time.
 The application would also request contributor information from the cardholder so that this information could be forwarded to the Committee along with the cardholder's contributions.
-For similar purposes, the application would ask the potential cardholder to verify that his or her contributions would not be from a source prohibited by the
+For similar purposes, the application would ask the potential cardholder to verify that his or her contributions would not be from a source prohibited by the Act; in the absence of such verification, the cardholder's contributions would not be forwarded.
+Finally, the application would contain disclaimers and other language that the Act and Commission regulations require to be placed on certain solicitations.